LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 });
 ```

-Then let's add a relationship and a simple `isAdmin` check to our Model:
+Then, let's add a relationship and a simple `isAdmin` check to our Model:

 **app/Models/User.php**
 ```php